saisuryakat/GitTree/README.md

 ![screenshot](gittree-screenshot.png)

-GitTree is a native Git GUI client
+GitTree is a native Git GUI client for elementaryOS